-The park is extremely clean, reasonably priced, and the staff, exceptionally nice.
+The park is extremely clean and reasonably priced, and the staff, is exceptionally nice.

 Other Things to Do in Santa Claus, Indiana

-- Peruse the loads of Christmas decorations, ornaments and gifts at the Santa Claus Christmas Store (Santa himself happen to be there when we stopped in).
+- Peruse loads of Christmas decorations, ornaments, and gifts at the Santa Claus Christmas Store (Santa himself happen to be there when we stopped in).

 - Eat (or drink?) a delicious frozen hot chocolate at Santa’s Candy Castle.